SEARCH

 • Accept your own limitations - some situations are hard to handle and may require professional assistance.

-If you or someone you know is experiencing grief or loss and needs professional assistance, you may call Counseling and Career Services (782-5475) or a local mental health center for an appointment.
+If you or someone you know is experiencing grief or loss and needs professional assistance, please call Counseling Services (256-782-5475) or a local mental health center for an appointment.

 Courtesy of University of Alabama